 Switzerland has adapted its medical devices regulations to the EU rules in the interests of patient safety and EU market access for the Swiss medical devices industry.
-The changes will also have implications for human research legislation.
+The changes also have implications for human research legislation.

 What are medical devices?